St. Charles Hills subdivision, St. Charles, MO

 Chain systems exist that allow your dog a great deal of freedom by setting up a long wire between two objects and allowing your dog's leash to slide the length of the wire, giving them a great deal of movement within your yard, but keeping them inside your yard.
 These systems are available at local pet stores or department stores, and are often quite inexpensive, much more so than a taller fence.
 If you cannot find these systems in local stores, do an internet search for "Aerial Run Dog Trolley System", "Aerial Dog Run", or "dog cable run".

-St. Charles County Animal Control Department Aninal Control FAQ
+St. Charles County Animal Control Department: Animal Control FAQ

 log file